 Identifying the cause of the bursitis is important as this may help with the treatment of the condition.
-For example, identifying the cause may allow you to eliminate or avoiding an activity that initially lead to the condition.
+For example, identifying the cause may allow you to eliminate or avoid an activity that initially led to the condition.

 What Region of the Body can Bursitis Affect?

 - Bursitis in the Wrist.

 - Bursitis in the Foot.

 The signs and symptoms of bursitis can vary from individual to individual depending on the degree of inflammation and will normally include localized pain and tenderness.

 An extremely inflamed bursa may also result in visible swelling that appears as a lump.
 Visible swelling is a particularly common symptom of both knee and elbow bursitis that may cause joint stiffness and extreme pain when weight or pressure is applied to that affected joint.